Why are service dogs so expensive?

 Service dogs are usually required to accompany their human everywhere they go: to the mall, the supermarket, the movie theaters, the doctor’s office, to work or to school, to concerts and sporting events.
 Whether in a crowd, exposed to loud and sudden noises or when food is all over the floor, when people are clapping or when quiet and calm is required, no matter where they are and what is going on, service dogs have to be able to perform and respond to the person they’re assisting.

 Training a dog to the point where he’ll stay silent and discreet under a restaurant table, even with waiters coming and going, food all over the floor and children trying to pet him, requires hours of controlled repetition and exposure.
 For that seemingly simple task alone, the trainer will be spending months of work.
 The dog needs to be reliable enough to work with an untrained handler; especially when that person has physical limitations.
 Service dogs typically know between 20 and 60 different behaviors, depending on their particular specialty.
-Those behaviors can be classified into two main groups: 1/ the behaviors required for public access, like leash walking, sit, down and other basic skills and 2/ the specialized skills, like retrieving objects from the floor, turning on and off light switches, opening doors, helping a person get up from the ground, assisting in the transition of the person from a wheelchair to a bed, alerting to a change of blood glucose levels, or getting help.
+Those behaviors can be classified into two main groups: 1/ the behaviors required for public access, like leash walking, sit, down and other basic skills and 2/ the specialized skills, like retrieving objects from the floor, turning on and off light switches, opening doors, helping a person get up from the ground, assisting in the transition of the person from a wheelchair to a bed, alerting to a change of blood glucose levels, an upcoming seizure, or getting help.
 Each one of the behaviors, whether necessary to ensure appropriate behavior out in public or to specialize the dog to specific tasks, will require hours of methodic repetition with the trainer.
 To make things even more difficult, in order to reach the level of reliability required, each one of the behaviors also has to be practiced in a wide variety of settings and with different levels of distractions.

 All in all, between the intense training required and the different expenses related to caring for the dog, having a dog in training is expensive for any organization.
 In addition to the dog alone, the companies also have overheads that can quickly bring expenses up.
 Some may have employees and building structures, marketing budgets and other operating expenses that will also influence the overall price of the dog.

 1/ Working with a not for profit organization.
-A few service dog organizations operate under a 501c format and will place dogs at little to no cost to the recipient.
+A few service dog organizations operate under a 501(c)3 format and some can place dogs at little to no cost to the recipient.
 How do they do that?
 Although the dogs still cost the same to produce, a large part of their activity is to do the fundraising themselves, so the cost of the dog is already covered by grants and donations.
 The downside to those organizations is that their waiting lists are typically saturated and getting a dog may take as long as 3-5 years.
 Some not for profit organizations however will require that you fundraise towards your service dog.
 How much you will need to fundraise will depend on the organization, but can be anywhere from $5-25,000.

 2/ Getting your own dog trained by a professional.
 If your dog has the right characteristics of breed, age, temperament and trainability, you may find a trainer who specializes in service dogs and can help you train your own dog.
 Because of the time it takes for each behavior, the trainer might need to take the dog to his or her facility, but as the dog will only be working on the behaviors that you need, the overall training time can be cut down when compared to a dog trained for all sorts of potential placements.
 Depending on your particular disability, you may not need a dog to go out in public and the training can then be reduced even more.
 You should however consider your dog’s age before choosing this option as you may not want to put thousands of dollars into training a dog that can only work for a few years.

 3/ Working with a for profit company.
-Such companies can often provide you with a fully trained dog in hand in a much shorter time than not for profits that are generally limited in how many dogs they can place, by how much money they can raise.
-Not all for profits are equivalent in price and quality, however.
+Such companies can also provide you with a fully trained dog in hand in a much shorter time than not for profits that are generally limited in how many dogs they can place, by how much money they can raise.
+Not all for-profits are equivalent in price and quality, however.
 Just like in any other profession, there are companies that will overcharge for their services.
 There are some breeders who will, for instance, place young puppies as service dogs and charge up to $25,000 even though you will have to do most of the training and may have a dog that can develop behavior problems as you go.
 On the other hand, there are trustworthy organizations that offer fully trained quality dogs.
 The best way to find out is to look for reviews and potential legal complaints.

 Getting a dog ready to assist a person overcome difficult health of physical challenges requires time, effort and money.
 Ultimately, the service these dogs can provide during many years is well worth it.
 Keep in mind though, that just like with any other purchase, looking for information, learning about your different options and watching out for those who may try to take advantage of you is recommended.
 With the many organizations providing assistance dogs and the different options available to fund such animals, cost alone should not limit those who need their help.